News & Events

 Addressing unconscious bias is a key step in changing culture to advance gender equality in institutions and providing ‘in house’ good practice support will be important in future applications for AS awards by Irish HEIs.

 'Your Best Media Self' Workshop, Saturday 26th May, Science Gallery

-After the phenomenal success of our 'Your Best Media Self' seminar last summer, Angela Mezzetti is back for our greatest event yet!
-This month we will host our first workshop, which will prepare you to communicate effectively your research to the media.
-While Ms. Mezetti will remain center stage as MC for this event, the main focus will be on our carefully selected panels of media experts.
-They will discuss the best ways that you can convey your work through print, the internet, TV and radio.
+Women in Research Ireland, with support from TCGEL , presented their first workshop on communicating effectively your research to the media.
+Ms. Anglea Mezetti was MC for the event, with the main focus on carefully selected panels of media experts.
+They discussed the best ways to convey your work through print, the internet, TV and radio.

 In a world where TV is dominated by ‘manels’ and 72% of news and current affairs broadcasting time is taken by male voices, women and other underrepresented groups need to be seen and heard to equalise the balance of gender voices in media.
 The goal of this month’s event is to empower and inspire attendees to help achieve this balance.

 The latest SAGE project consortium meeting took place in Lisbon on 3/4 May, and was addressed by the Vice Rector at ISCTE Prof Elizabeth Reis.

 The conference took place on 4 May 2018, organised by the national network ofCUG-Comitato Unico di Garanzia (Central Advocacy and Control Committee) dedicated to gender equality, which promotes equality culture, vigilance on procedures and regulations on work-life balance and equality plans for all professional roles in the university, including students.